Research Centres

 Anna Bates

 I have a BSc in Medical Microbiology and an MSc in Infection and Immunity, both from the University of Leicester.
 Between years 2 and 3 of my undergraduate degree, I undertook a yearlong project at the Universidade Do Algarve, investigating the effects of composting on the levels of AMR bacteria present in agricultural residues.
-In September 2022, I began a PhD in the Department of Genetics and Genome Biology.
+In September 2022, I began a PhD in the Department of Genetics, Genomics and Cancer Sciences.

 Melioidosis is a serious tropical illness caused by the bacterium Burkholdheria pseudomallei.
 A recently discovered clade of phages determined AMP-1-like, are dominant throughout Thailand.
 These phages do not enter the replicative cycle at low temperatures, but do at higher temperatures, and it is believed they likely control B. pseudomallei population dynamics in water and soil.
 My current project aims to establish the molecular and genetic mechanisms underlying this temperature-dependent lifestyle switch.